 Sinclairville is a tiny village located in the state of New York.
-With a population of 570 people and just one neighborhood, Sinclairville is the 855th largest community in New York.
-Sinclairville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.
+With a population of 567 people and just one neighborhood, Sinclairville is the 855th largest community in New York.
+Sinclairville has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Sinclairville is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some villages, Sinclairville isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Sinclairville are a mix of both white- and blue-collar jobs.
 Overall, Sinclairville is a village of sales and office workers, professionals, and construction workers and builders.
 There are especially a lot of people living in Sinclairville who work in office and administrative support (15.63%), sales jobs (12.95%), and management occupations (9.82%).

-As is often the case in a small village, Sinclairville doesn't have a public transportation system that people use for their commute.
+Sinclairville is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 In terms of college education, Sinclairville is nearly on par with the US average for all cities of 21.84%: 18.54% of adults 25 and older in Sinclairville have a bachelor's degree or advanced degree.